Ted Leonsis: Early life and education

-Business career
+Early business career

-LIST Magazine
+After graduating from college, he moved back to his parents' home in Lowell and began working for Wang Laboratories as a corporate communications manager and Harris Corp. as a marketing executive.

-Leonsis left Harris Corporation in March 1981 when, at the age 25, he moved to Florida and began his first business venture.
-His first venture was publishing LIST, a technology magazine that focused on the then-new personal computing industry.
-He raised $1 million in seed capital with his partner Vincent Pica,.
-The first issue of the magazine was published in 1982, and was a huge success; $50,000 worth of copies were sold near cash registers, bookstores, and newsstands.
-Two years later, he sold the company to Thomson Reuters for $40 million netting him $20 million.
+Leonsis left Harris Corporation in March 1981.
+He started LIST, a magazine focused on personal computing.
+He raised $1 million in seed capital with his partner Vincent Pica.
+The first issue of the magazine was published in 1982.
+Two years later, he sold the company to Thomson Reuters for $40 million, netting him $20 million.